Bathroom Remodel Cost Guide: Planning, Costs, and Step-by-Step Tips

 Bathroom Remodel Timeline

-Understanding the typical sequence of work helps you plan around being without a bathroom.
+Understanding the typical sequence of work helps you plan around being without a bathroom, and a standard mid-range remodel usually falls in the range of about $70 to $275 per square foot depending on scope.
 A standard mid-range remodel follows this general order:

 1. Demolition (1-2 days): Remove old fixtures, tile, and drywall as needed.